yigit/android-priority-jobqueue/README.md

 * [Review sample configuration][7]

 ### Version History
+  - 2.0.0-alpha4 (June 16, 2016) - Last planned alpha release
+   - Introduced deadline parameter.
+Job will be run (or cancelled) when it hits the deadline regardless of its constraints.
+   - Made it easier to write custom serializer by making base job fully transient.
+   - Moved persistent job data to individual files which will lift the limit on the job size.
+   - If Job serialization fails, JobManager will throw an exception.
   - 2.0.0-alpha3 (May 28, 2016)
    - New onCancel API receives the exception
    - Changed how schedulers are constructed to avoid NPE issues